Diversity

 • Developing clear anti-bias reporting mechanisms and structures for students at all grade levels

-• Implementing school-wide training for faculty, staff and students, including workshops on unconscious bias and the history of racism
+• Implementing school-wide training for faculty, staff and students, including workshops on unconscious bias prevention and empathy practices

-• Goal 2 : Enhance community reporting, representation and resource sharing on diversity, equity and inclusion, and related topics
+• Goal 2 : Enhance community reporting, representation and resource sharing on equity and belonging practices, and related topics

-• Benchmarking our activities with New York City independent schools, North American independent schools and French schools
+• Benchmarking our activities with New York City independent schools, North American independent schools and French and francophone schools globally

 • Keeping our community engaged and informed about our activities, through Head of School communications, weekly newsletter and other channels